Mary Smith Lockwood: Ruffin incident

+Writing career

+Lockwood wrote many books, the most notable being Historic Homes of Washington and Hand Book of Ceramic Art, as well as articles for newspapers and journals.
+She joined the Woman's National Press Association (WNPA) and was serving as its president when she died.

 Lockwood was a friend and advisor to women's rights activists Susan B. Anthony and Elizabeth Cady Stanton, and wrote in newspapers about women's rights.

-She wrote many books, the most notable being Historic Homes of Washington and Hand Book of Ceramic Art.

-She also promoted women's clubs and was the founder of the Travel Club and president of the Woman's National Press Association, as well as Lady Manager at Large at the World's Columbian Exposition in Chicago in 1893.